Updated Title Publisher

 Combat plays a significant role in V Rising, and to aid you in that endeavor are the plethora of spells that you can learn, all with their own playstyles.
 This page will give you an overview of our suggestions for the best spells in V Rising.

-V Rising has five spell categories, and each will focus on a different task.
-You’ll start with just a few spells in Vardoran, but upon defeating the various V Blood Carriers that are scattered all over the land.
-You’ll usually learn a spell that they themselves use in the battle against you, although it’s effect can change in the hands of the player.
+V Rising has six spell categories, and each will focus on a different task.
+You’ll start with just a few spells in Vardoran, but upon defeating the various V Blood Carrier Bosses that are scattered all over the land, you’ll usually get Spell Points, with each boss granting a spell point to various schools so you can unlock a spell you want to use.
+You can read more about the V Rising Bosses, their rewards, and locations in our separate guide.

 Type Focus

-Blood Many of these spells have Life Leech properties
+Blood Many of these spells have Life Leech properties, making Blood a fairly tanky magic school.

-Frost All about slowing your enemies and freezing them
+Frost All about slowing your enemies and freezing them, alongside some of the best defensive spells in the game.

 Icon Name Description Location